run-ai/docs/docs/admin/integration/kubevirt.md

 Where `<WORKLOAD-TYPE>` is `train` or `build`

 ????
-SHOULD this BE VM template.  does it make sense to embed the workload-type in the vm
+SHOULD this BE VM template.  does it make sense to embed the workload-type in the vm Afaik we can use something called virtualMachineInstancePreset to generate different instances from same virtual machine but this needs a validation (and you created a jira for it)

 ## Start a VM